Do not fear Unicode

 Although highly informative, Dave Shea’s advice on foreign languages is a bit confusing when it comes to Unicode.

-First of all, Unicode is not a file format.
+.
 It is mainly a long list of names and numbers for each character known to man (and then some more).
 Read Tim Bray’s excellent On the Goodness of Unicode to find out what Unicode exactly is, how it works, and why is exists.

 Unicode characters are stored in files using one of the Unicode character encodings, the most well-known of which are utf-8 and utf-16.
 On the web, always use utf-8.